Travels with V

 The highest point in Sierra Maestra and the tallest mountain in Cuba is Pico Turquino, 1 975 meters above sea level.
 It’s sometimes called Pico Sueco, the Swedish mountain, because the first one to climb it was a Swedish botanist, Erik Ekman, in 1922.
 An information poster tells about Ekman’s remarkable deed, and there’s also a reprint of an old photo of the wild-west-style hotel in the “Swedish” settlement in Bayate, from which Ekman set out on his travels.

 Back from the hike in the mountains we are offered cold beer by Ulises and we are placed in two rocking chairs on the veranda.
 Rocking chairs are extremely common in Cuba, you see them in practically every home.
 Relaxed we sit sipping our beers when suddenly a thunderstorm appears.
-The thunderclaps sound like explosions, the echoes thrown back and forth between the mountains, and the rain pours down like a waterfall.
+The thunderclaps sound like bombs, the echoes thrown back and forth between the mountains, and the rain pours down like a waterfall.
 But after half an hour it’s over and the sun is back.

 We love Casa Sierra Maestra so much that we stay for a couple of extra days, riding, swimming, being eaten by fish… in the next chapter!